Sexual Harassment Policy (includes Sexual Violence/Assault)

 Most acts of sexual violence/assault are committed by a person whom the victim knows and involve the use of alcohol and/or drugs by the victim, offender, or both.
 In some instances, a victim will not be able to immediately understand what has happened and may be unsure if they were the victim of sexual violence/assault.
 Several types of sexual violence/assault—including non-consensual sexual intercourse—are significantly underreported crimes and can impact a victim for years.
 The University encourages any person who believes they may be a victim of sexual violence/assault to contact local law enforcement and file a complaint with the university in the manner set forth in Section X above.
 The Town and Country Police Department may be contacted at (314) 737-4600.
 Such persons may also contact the University Public Safety Department at (314) 529-9500, which will assist the person in notifying the appropriate law enforcement authorities.
 In case of emergency, a person should always dial 911.
 A victim may decline to notify such authorities.

 When a victim of sexual violence/assault contacts local law enforcement, a sex crimes unit may be contacted to assist in the investigation.
-If a student victim so requests, a representative from the Office of Residential Life or the Office of Student Life will provide support during the investigation of the incident by local law enforcement.
+If a student victim so requests, a representative from the Office of Residential Life or the Public Safety Department will provide support during the investigation of the incident by local law enforcement.
 Any person who chooses to file a report with law enforcement may also file a complaint under this policy.

 It is also important to take steps to preserve evidence in cases of stalking, the extent such evidence exists.
 In cases of stalking, evidence is more likely to be in the form of letters, emails, text messages, etc. rather than evidence of physical contact and violence.